 Information line 0845 272 3600*

 If you are enthusiastic about engaging people with their heritage and creating exceptional visitor experiences, this ground-breaking postgraduate course in Interpretation: Management and Practice is for you.

-This Masters course is delivered by a team of highly experienced tourism and heritage professionals, academics and researchers at the Centre for Culture, Heritage and Tourism based at Perth College UHI, whose enthusiasm is infectious.
+This Masters course is delivered by a team of highly experienced tourism and heritage professionals, academics and researchers.
 Together with experts already engaged in exciting heritage and environmental projects around the world, they will help you to acquire the knowledge and skills needed to develop engaging visitor experiences and community projects that will encourage people to discover more about their cultural heritage and the natural environment.